remla25-team13/operation/README.md

 Instructions on how to use `lib-ml`, `lib-version`, `app-service`, `app-frontend`, and `model-service` can be found in their respective repositories.
 Additionally, the trained models can be found as a GitHub artifact in `model-training`.

 ### Running with Docker
-To run everything standalone, simply execute the following command:
+To run the latest image releases, simply execute the following command:

 ```bash
 docker compose up --build